-Special cultural events are held on campus throughout the year and you are also encouraged to participate in activities throughout the greater Des Moines community.
-Students are often encouraged to particiate in service learning projects within the Des Moines community.
-In the Spring 2016 semester Spanish students created a video that is used for staff trainings at Primary Health Care.
-You can view the video below.
+Special cultural events are held on campus throughout the year, and students are also encouraged to participate in activities and service learning projects throughout the greater Des Moines community.
+For example, in Spring 2016, Spanish students created a video that is used for staff trainings at Primary Health Care.
+You can view the video on our Student Accomplishments page.

 In addition to classroom work at Drake, you have many options for continuing your language studies in other countries as part of the study abroad program.